santiagobarreda/brms_tools/docs/week-1.md

 $f0 = 220.4 + \mathcal{N}(0,23.2)$

 The distribution on the left below is the original data, centered at 220.4 Hz and with a standard deviation of 23.2 Hz.
 On the right, the mean has been subtracted from each value.
-The sample now represents represents random variation around the sample mean, variation that our model can't explain.
+The sample now represents random variation around the sample mean, variation that our model can't explain.
 From the perspective of our model, this is *noise*, or *error*.
 This doesn't mean that it's unexplainable, it only means that we've structured our model in a way that doesn't let us explain it.

 ```r